Lokaltog/frontend-tools/packages/cypress-mock-openapi/README.md

   // When the page loads, fetch /users cy.get('html').then(() => fetch('http://my-api.com/users'));

-  // Await the results of the mock and make assertions cy.wait('@getActiveUsers').then((interception) => {
+  // Await the results of the interception and make assertions on the mocked response cy.wait('@getActiveUsers').then((interception) => {
     expect(interception.response.statusCode).to.eql(200);
     expect(interception.response.body).to.eql({